Letractively/typhoonae.buildout/README.txt

 What is new in this release
 ---------------------------

-  * Updated to Google App Engine SDK 1.2.7
-  * Added basic XMPP support
+  * Added support for sending XMPP invitations.
   * Several bugfixes (see http://typhoonae.googlecode.com for details)